spacetelescope/stdatamodels/docs/source/jwst/kwtool/keyword_dictionary.rst

 are nested has in practice been considered the "data model path" (or sometimes referred to as the "data model name').
 Practically this is used for:

-- constructing filename for the keyword dictionary GUI
+- constructing filenames for the keyword dictionary GUI
 - entry into the archive database to allow triggering reprocessing based on reference file updates